DefJM/openOwl/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Feature idea - TLDR
+- *your TLDR summary of the feature idea here*

+## Preliminary checklist
+- [ ] *If you already have a suggestion / idea how to implement this, please add it as checklist items here.*

+## Additional context
-Add any other context or screenshots about the feature request here.
+- *Add any other context or screenshots about the feature request here.*